×

 Is there a trailer for Atelier Ryza: Ever Darkness & The Secret Hideout?

 As part of the announcement for "Atelier Ryza: Ever Darkness & The Secret Hideout," Liden Films released an official trailer for the anime.
-The 75 second teaser is brief, but telegraphs what the animated version of the game will look like while showcasing Ryza's powers onscreen.
 The trailer first shows a seagull soaring over Kurken Island as Ryza sits on the roof of a windmill, enjoying the sunny day.
-But when she encounters the seagull on the roof before he flies away, Ryza is also inspired to fly.
+When she encounters the seagull, Ryza is inspired to fly.
 The teaser trailer then shows the future apprentice sneaking off the island and onto the mainland.
 There she encounters Lent Marslink and Tao Mongarten and shows them her powers.

 A few months later, in May 2023, another trailer was released along with a key visual for the show depicting Ryza and the gang.
 The new footage gave us a more in-depth look at Ryza's world as well as the people (and the monsters) that inhabit it.
 We're taken inside a tavern, out to sea on a boat, and deep into a forest where our heroes encounter a couple of cute creatures that fans of the games will recognize as Blue Puni.